-Another potential oversight issue for Congress concerns technical risk in the FFG(X) program.
-The Navy can argue that the program's technical risk has been reduced by use of the parent-design approach and the decision to use only systems and technologies that already exist or are already being developed for use in other programs, rather than new technologies that need to be developed.
-Skeptics, while acknowledging that point, might argue that lead ships in Navy shipbuilding programs inherently pose technical risk, because they serve as the prototypes for their programs.
+Another potential oversight issue for Congress concerns cost, schedule, and technical risk in the FFG(X) program.
+The Navy can argue that the program's cost, schedule, and technical risk has been reduced by use of the parent-design approach and the decision to use only systems and technologies that already exist or are already being developed for use in other programs, rather than new technologies that need to be developed.

+Skeptics, while acknowledging that point, might argue that lead ships in Navy shipbuilding programs inherently pose cost, schedule, and technical risk, because they serve as the prototypes for their programs, and that, as detailed by CBO31 and GAO,32 lead ships in Navy shipbuilding programs in many cases have turned out to be more expensive to build than the Navy had estimated.